This three- (3) credit-hour

 Textbooks: The first two listed below are required texts:

-- Thompson, The Trojan War: Literature and Legends from the Bronze Age to the Present, McFarland, 2004 (available both print and e-book)
+- Thompson, The Trojan War: Literature and Legends from the Bronze Age to the Present, McFarland, 2004 or 2013 (available both print and e-book)

 - This text has a companion website.